saurabh241930/handbook/README.md

 { greet : [Function] }
 ```

-By doing this the reference is still
+By doing this the reference is not broken